-Over the past few years, responsive design has become quite the hot topic in the web design community.
+Over the past few years, responsive design has become quite a hot topic among web designers and web developers in Nepal.
 A step forward from the traditional rigid and fixed websites that would have a bonus “mobile site”, responsive website design is a set of techniques and ideas that build designs that can be viewed along a gradient of different experiences.
-Simply put, responsive web design enables a website’s layout to magically adjust itself to more comfortably fit the width of the browser be it a high-def desktop monitor, laptop, notebook, tablet or a mobile screen.
+Simply put, responsive web design enables a website’s layout to magically adjust itself to more comfortably fit the width of the browser is it a high-def desktop monitor, laptop, notebook, tablet, or mobile screen.
 It’s hard though to talk about responsive design without mentioning its creator, Ethan Marcotte.
 If you haven’t read his seminal article about responsive web design, I highly recommend you check it out.

-SoftNEP has always been offering its expertise in the field – SoftNEP was one of the earliest mobile website developers with projects like Radio Kantipur and worked extensively to help Setopati and Ujyaalo Online introduce responsive mobile sites.
-Our team of designers and developers are excited at the prospect of shaping the future of web technology with their responsive designs and innovative practices for responsive website design in Nepal (You could argue that even SoftNEP’s own site isn’t responsive, but that’s a story for another blog post).
+SoftNEP is one of the software company in Nepal that has always been offering its expertise in the field.
+It was one of the earliest mobile website developers with projects like Radio Kantipur and worked extensively to help Setopati and Ujyaalo Online introduce responsive mobile sites.
+Our professional and experienced team of web designers and web developers are excited at the prospect of shaping the future of web technology with their responsive designs and innovative practices for responsive website design in Nepal.

 Know about a great responsive website designed by Nepal?
 Share it with us in the comments.
 And remember, responsive website design is not a mobile strategy, it’s a web strategy!